Notes on developing software with the Go language.

 If you have installed Git, Atom and Visual Studio Code will provide you with access to information and features from Git directly in their user interfaces.
 If you use Visual Studio Code, you should also consider adding the Git Lens extension, which enhances the integration with Git.

-Use the Go Meta Linter to run a suite of quality checks on your code, including the official linter.
-The Go plugins for text editors and IDEs often support the Go Meta Linter.
-The Go plugins for Atom and Visual Studio Code both automatically install it as part of their setup process.
-You should also add the Meta Linter to your Continuous Integration process, to ensure that the code that is submitted passes quality checks.
+Use either Go Meta Linter or golangci-lint to run a suite of quality checks on your code, including the official linter.
+The Go plugins for text editors and IDEs often support the Go Meta Linter, and may support golangci-lint.
+For example, the Go plugin for Visual Studio Code installs the official linter and Go Meta Linter, but you must enable quality check suites.
+You should also add Go Meta Linter or golangci-lint to your Continuous Integration process, to ensure that the code that is submitted passes quality checks.

 The Go Report Card service analyses the Go software in public Git repositories, using some of the standard quality checks.
 You do not need to do anything to enable the service to analyse your project.
 If you wish, you may add a badge to the README in your repository that links to the Report Card for your project.

 - Delve - Debugger

 - goimports - Removes unused import statements from Go code

 - GoReleaser - Release automation for Go projects

 - Packr - Embeds files into Go binaries